 A special thanks and appreciation to all the community members and organizations who participated in the development of the SGMP through the charrettes, work sessions, surveys, meetings, open houses and public hearings.

-The SGMP would not be possible without your wisdom, expertise, dedication and support.
+The SGMP would not be possible without the community perspective, wisdom, expertise, dedication and support.

 TABLE OF CONTENTS